-The ideology of indoctrination of children in too many failed government schools and universities for that matter vacillates between victim-hood and entitlement insuring the continuing institutionalization of mediocrity and poverty.
+The ideology of indoctrination of children in too many failed government schools and universities for that matter vacillates between victim-hood and entitlement insuring the continuing institutionalization of mediocrity and poverty in our society.
 In my opinion, public education has deteriorated markedly over the past thirty years.
 The US Department of Education was founded in 1979.
 In federal fiscal 1980, the department’s budget was $14 billion.
 By FFY 2015, the bureaucracy’s budget had ballooned to $73.8 billion.
 Studies have shown an inverse relationship between spending per student and outcomes yet the common proposed solution to every problem is more money.
 I do not know anyone that thinks that public education is any better for this spectacular increase in investment.
 I have heard Eric Von Hessler and others advocate for the elimination of the Department of Education in its entirety as a means of balancing the federal budget.
 I think a lot of people would agree that education is better-managed locally and not from a central federal government bureaucracy.
 Too few young people are being taught that the thing that has the greatest potential to make a positive difference in their life is drive or ‘grit’ as described by Dr. Duckworth and not the narrative of the NEA.
 There are probably not very many people who have done a more thorough job than Dr. Duckworth understanding how to help children and adults succeed.